Listen here to the ‘March in D’ by WT Best, taken from the CD which is available from the church:

 Available from the church, price £8

-Colin Porter has been Organist of Mossley Hill Parish Church, Liverpool, since 1985, presiding at the famous Father Willis Organ.
+Dr. Colin Porter has been Organist of Mossley Hill Parish Church, Liverpool, since 1985, presiding at the famous Father Willis Organ.
 Along with this appointment, he has also been since 2004 Hon.
 Organist & Director of Music at St. Barnabas, Penny Lane, until its recent closure and re-opening.
 He is Chairman of the North & Midlands School of Music and a Fellow of the Guild of Musicians and Singers along with playing organ recitals in many churches, cathedrals and other venues, including Lancaster Town Hall, where he is a regular concert organist.
 In a number of school holidays, he has played for services in various cathedrals when accompanying the choir of St. John’s College, Southsea.
 He has been a personal friend of the current Organist at Ormskirk Parish Church since 1980, is Godfather to one of his children and is currently tutor to student organists at the church.
 In 2020, he was awarded a Doctorate in Sacred Music, honoris causa, in recognition of his outstanding work in the field of church music.

 The Organ of Ormskirk Parish Church – recording and programme notes: